Fred Alexander Center of Hope

 Shelter Plus Program

 The Shelter Plus program allows individuals and families to stay in our facility for up to three months with the option to extend, determined on a case-by-case basis.
-If accepted into the extended program, residents will meet with the case manager to implement a personalized case plan.
-After the intervention and goals have been established, residents are required to actively work towards their case plan goals.
 Through acceptance into our programs we provide the following services: personalized case management, life skills classes, weekly resident meetings, and networking with other agencies.

 PATHWAY OF HOPE PROGRAM